rrovetto/Orbital-Space-Ontology-Project/README.md

 # The Orbital Space Environment Domain Reference Ontology Project

-This project needs support: sponsors, formal collaborations, technical experts, and work or study opportunities for the author.
+**This project needs support: sponsors, formal collaborations, technical experts, and work or study opportunities for the author**
 * Please see the CONTRIBUTING page about the needs of the project.

 ## Sumamry